mymx2/starter-gradle/.github/docs/MAINTENANCE.md

 - Chore / dependencies bumps: can merge directly.
 - Fixes / refactors: can merge with two or more approvals from team members.
-  - If you believe a PR looks good but you are not 100% confident to merge, label with "ready for merge" and a team member will provide a final review before merging.
+  - If you believe a PR looks good, but you are not 100% confident to merge, label with "ready for merge" and a team member will provide a final review before merging.
 - Features: if approved by two or more team members, label with "ready to merge".